Point of Sale

 Though it’s impossible to completely eliminate the risk of no-shows, restaurant reservation software can help to keep that number low.
 With reservation software, SMS and email reminders and confirmations are sent to diners automatically.
 These reservations can even be synced with a diner’s calendar to ensure they don’t forget about their upcoming booking.

-And even if a customer can’t make it, reservation software provides an easy way for them to change or cancel their booking, so you don’t continue to hold a table for them.
-To really hedge your bets, you can even follow the lead of Vancouver’s St. Lawrence restaurant and use your reservation software to ask for payment upfront with each reservation.
+And even if a customer can’t make it, an online reservations program provides an easy way for them to change or cancel their booking, so you don’t continue to hold a table for them.

-From major menu adjustments to adding online ordering, nearly every restaurant has had to adjust its business model.
-And with the situation changing from week to week, it can be tough to wade through all the numbers to know what’s working and what’s not.
+From major menu adjustments to adding online ordering, nearly every restaurant had to adjust its business model during the pandemic.
+And with continued changes to diner behavior, it can be tough to wade through all the numbers to know what’s working and what’s not.

-It goes without saying that COVID-19 is an unprecedented situation.
+It goes without saying that COVID-19 has been unprecedented situation.
 And while industry experts can estimate how many diners will be eager to return to restaurants, there’s no way to really know.
-To put it bluntly, most operators are going to be running blind for at least the first few months of a restaurant reopening.
+To put it bluntly, most operators are going to be running blind for at least the first few months of a restaurant reopenings in a post-vaccine world.

-One of the best tools in managing the COVID-19 pandemic is contact tracing.
+One of the best tools in managing the COVID-19 pandemic has been contact tracing.
 This method involves tracking down those infected with COVID-19, finding out who they’ve been in contact with, and then notifying those contacts about their potential exposure, so they can self-isolate and get tested.

-Reservation software provides a natural solution to this issue.
+For restaurants in places where COVID-19 continues to linger, reservation software can provide a solution to the issue of contact tracing.
 Diners are already used to giving their name and a phone number and/or email address in order to make a reservation.
 If you implement a reservations-only policy in your restaurant, you can easily use the software to keep a log of every diner.
 Even if you’re still accepting walk-ins, most reservation software allows you to create guest profiles on the spot.
-Without software, keeping a manual log of diners can quickly get out of hand, and mistakes can mean putting public health at risk.
+Without an online reservations program, keeping a manual log of diners can quickly get out of hand, and mistakes can mean putting public health at risk.

-Reopening a restaurant after weeks of closure or reduced service is no easy task.
+Reopening a restaurant after months of closure or reduced service is no easy task.
 Physical distancing, strict limits on venue capacity, and mandatory guest records all present unprecedented challenges for even the most seasoned restaurateurs.
-Though reservation software is no silver bullet, it can help to ease the weight of these new challenges.
-No longer just a “nice-to-have,” reservation software can be an essential part of the tricky transition to a post-COVID world.
+Though restaurant reservations software is no silver bullet, it can help to ease the weight of these new challenges.
+No longer just a “nice-to-have,” reservation software can be an essential part of the tricky transition to a post-vaccine world.